Jayme is an artist and freelance writer who trained in the medical field and has worked as a caregiver, farmer, mom, and DIY'er.

-- Rosemary--Can be rooted either in water or sandy soil.
-We prefer to strip the bottoms of the cuttings of leaves then place in a glass of water.
+- Rosemary: It can be rooted either in water or sandy soil.
+We prefer to strip the bottoms of the cuttings of leaves then place them in a glass of water.
 They root within a couple of weeks if placed in a sunny windowsill.

-- Lavender--Clip a stem, remove several rows of leaves from the bottom, and place in a glass of water.
+- Lavender: Clip a stem, remove several rows of leaves from the bottom, and place them in a glass of water.

-- Privet Hedge--These cuttings can be either rooted in water or simply stuck in the ground and watered.
+- Privet Hedge: These cuttings can be either rooted in water or simply stuck in the ground and watered.
 Privets can be made into a living play fort by planting them in a semi-circle.
-In 2-4 years they will be tall enough to provide your children a secret place to play.
-For added effect, plant snapdragons and daisies in the circle for their very own "secret garden".
+In 2–4 years they will be tall enough to provide your children with a secret place to play.
+For added effect, plant snapdragons and daisies in the circle for their very own "secret garden."

 When the cuttings have produced sufficient roots, they can be transplanted to a pot or to a flower bed.
 Since the roots will be tender, make sure the hole is large enough to accommodate them comfortably.
 Don't force them into the ground.

 It helps to have plenty of soil loosened up around the roots too, so they can easily spread.
-Water-rooted plants may take awhile to start growing once transplanted, but so far I have had good luck with this method.
-More plants that root easily from cuttings include:
+Water-rooted plants may take a while to start growing once transplanted, but so far I have had good luck with this method.

-- Coleus--will root easily if just floated on water.
+- Coleus: Will root easily, even if just floated on water.

 If planting "sticks" directly into soil (either a pot or the ground) you can dip the stems in rooting hormone first.
 You can use the commercial kind, or make your own by steeping chopped willow branches in hot water.
 Once the 'tea" has cooled, you dip the stems in it then plant.
 Or, you can root them directly in the willow water.